 Tony Tyler BHSI, Deputy Chief Executive and Director of our UK operations, has spent the last 35 years involved in the horse industry with extensive experience training horses and riders.

-Tony has worked in riding schools, as a freelance trainer, BHS Chief Examiner, senior college lecturer and for the past 14 years he has worked for World Horse Welfare.
+Tony has worked in riding schools, as a freelance trainer, BHS Chief Examiner, senior college lecturer and he has worked for World Horse Welfare since 1999.
 Starting in the charity as the Norfolk Centre Manager and being promoted twice he oversees the work of the charity in the UK including the work of the Centres and Field Officers, educational initiatives and liaising with other charities and organisations.

 Liam Maguire, Director of International